-The structural profiles are close, with The Sage carrying a narrow edge on stability.
+The Sage holds the cleaner structural position, with stability as the main driver and growth adding further support.
 Autodesk still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 Both operate in: Software - Application